Oyo Boy Sotto: Personal life

 At the age of 3, in 1988, Sotto joined the fantasy situational comedy Okay Ka, Fairy Ko! and the weekly anthologies Lovingly Yours, Helen and Coney Reyes on Camera.
 At the age of 9, he also joined GMA Telecine Specials in 1993.
 At age 19, Sotto signed his contract under GMA Artist Center (now Sparkle GMA Artist Center) as he joined the cast of Love to Love: Rich in Love and several drama series of GMA Network from 2003 to 2007.
 Also in 2007, he transferred to ABS-CBN when he signed a Star Magic contract until 2010 lasted for 3 years.
 In 2013, Sotto went back to GMA Network after 6 years where he joined the cast of Vampire ang Daddy Ko.
 On January 12, 2011, he married actress Kristine Hermosa.
-They have six children: Kristian Daniel (Kiel, born August 16, 2008) and the other is their biological daughter, Ondrea Bliss (born December 26, 2011), and two biological sons Kaleb Hanns (born October 11, 2014) and Marvic Valentin II (Vin, born November 5, 2016).
+Their children are Kristian Daniel (Kiel, born August 16, 2008) and the other is their biological daughter, Ondrea Bliss (born December 26, 2011), and three biological sons Kaleb Hanns (born October 11, 2014), Marvic Valentin II (Vin, born November 5, 2016), and Vittorio Isaac (born August 4, 2021).
 He is a born-again Christian and attending Victory.
 Hermosa announced per Instagram post in February 2024 that she was pregnant with her sixth child with Sotto.